Interest and Capitalization

 A fixed interest rate is an interest rate that stays the same for the life of the loan.

 A variable interest rate is an interest rate that may go up or down due to an increase or decrease to the loan’s index.
 Variable rate Sallie Mae loans applied for on or after April 1, 2021, use the Secured Overnight Financing Rate (SOFR) as the index.
-Variable rate Sallie Mae loans applied for before April 1, 2021, use the London Interbank Offered Rate (LIBOR) as the index.
-These loans will be converted to SOFR in the second quarter of 2022.
+Variable rate Sallie Mae loans applied for before April 1, 2021, used the London Interbank Offered Rate (LIBOR) as the index.
+These loans were converted to SOFR in the second quarter of 2022.

 Both LIBOR and SOFR are common rates used for loans and reflect the ups and downs of the market at large.